Boundary dynamics for holomorphic sequences, non-autonomous dynamical systems and wandering domains: Introduction

 2.\;Several results in this paper, including Theorem~F, can be applied when the domains $(U_n)$ are multiply connected and we are concerned with orbits converging to the `outer boundary'; that is, the boundary of the topological hull of $U_n$.
 This approach is used in \cite[Theorem~1.4]{Gustavo}, where a result analogous to Theorem~A is given in the setting of dynamical behaviour near the outer boundary of multiply connected wandering domains of meromorphic functions. \end{rems*}

 In Section~\ref{sec:thmF}, we prove a general result, Theorem~\ref{thm:Pomgen}, that has Theorem F as a corollary.
-Our proof of Theorem~\ref{thm:Pomgen} uses a result of Pommerenke and generalises one aspect of it.
-We also give an example to show that Theorem F does not hold in general if the forward compositions are not contracting.
+Our proof of Theorem~\ref{thm:Pomgen} uses an ergodic theory result of Pommerenke and generalises one aspect of it.
+We also give an example to show that Theorem~F does not hold in general if the forward compositions are not contracting.

-In Section~\ref{sect:examples} of the paper we give a number of examples of forward compositions of self-maps of the unit disc.
-These illustrate the different types of behaviour that can occur if interior orbits approach the boundary sufficiently slowly that the sum in Theorem~B is divergent.
+In Section~\ref{sect:examples}, we give a number of examples of forward compositions of self-maps of the unit disc, related to part~(b) of the ADM-dichotomy.
+Whether the interior and boundary dynamics demonstrated in these examples can be replicated by examples of simply connected wandering domains is an open question, and will be the subject of further investigation.
 Our final example, Example~\ref{ex:z2}, is a contracting sequence; for this example, we are able to show that the Denjoy--Wolff set has measure zero and, in fact, that orbits of almost all boundary points are dense in $\partial \D$.
 This raises the question of whether an analogue of part~(b) of the ADM dichotomy may exist in the setting of contracting forward compositions.
 We discuss this in Section~\ref{ADMproof} and also in the final section of the paper on open questions.

 In Section~\ref{sec:spherical}, we discuss briefly the extent to which our results hold if we replace the Euclidean metric as a measure of proximity by the spherical metric; the latter metric has the advantage of including those points whose orbits tend to $\infty$ but at the same time we potentially lose control of some of the more subtle behaviour amongst those orbits that do tend to $\infty$.